 1924, date of the founding of

-, is thus an important date.
+School, is thus an important date.
 Annamese painters are not. mistaken.
 So they venerate the memory of the founder of their school, M. Victor Tardieu.
 We have not known this first director.
-The photographs we have under our eyes show him tall, with a stick in his hand, gaiters of cloth on his shoes, a watch chain across the waist-coat, his trim hair being absolutely white.
+The photographs we have under our eyes show him tall, with a stick in his hand, gaiters of cloth on his shoes, a watch; chain across the waist-coat, his trim hair being absolutely white.
 The eye is lively behind a pince-nez of American bankers, that is the whole portrait of a man about to preside ever an administrational council and, in fact, he was a good manager.
 He was also an undeniable animator, if we judge him from all the exhibitions held since the birth of the school and all the manifestation in which the school took part.

 He had a quality that is still more uncommon; he knew how to choose his collaborators.
 If he himself was a third-rate painter, as one can judge it from the canvas he leaves us at

-, he at least, being in the trade, was in a position to understand its requirements.
+University, he at least, being in the trade, was in a position to understand its requirements.
 Knowing the precarious existence of his school, he was neither intimidated nor disheartened by attacks which beset all first steps.

 The Fine Arts School of Hanoi began to work in 1926.
 The first students left school in 1931.
 What are fifteen years in the artistic life of a country?
 And nevertheless, the accomplished work is enormous.
-One of the professor, Inguimberty, has truly created a painting movement and brought lacquer in the sevice of artists.
+One of the professor, Inguimberty, has truly created a painting movement and brought lacquer in the service of artists.
 Lacquer seems destined to take a great place in the future Indochinese history of art.

 Indochinese painting embarks on a good path, the one followed by all great artists of all times, the one of those who always thought that art is above all a choice and a simplification.

 In conclusion, we shall say that the Annamese will not flush with the French origin of their nowadays artistic movement.
-Some convesations with painters from this country have made us understand that they are sometimes afraid of losing their personality when coming into contact with
+Some conversations with painters from this country have made us understand that they are sometimes afraid of losing their personality when coming into contact with

-.
+Europe.
 To fight against this childish idea that would be harmful to their talent, we will ask them to listen to this:

 By a demilune sheet of water stands a two-storeyed pagoda.
 Some parallel sentences in Chinese characters embellish it while dedicating it to friendship.
 The vast castle surrounding it was full of lacquered furniture and so-called Chinese porcelains.
 And where is this pagoda? - Right in the middle of

-.
+France.
 Duke Choiseul, who has made it built, lies near the place where was inhumed Leonardo da Vinci, in a tomb which calls back to mind those one sees in

-or in the outskirts of
+Tonkinor in the outskirts of

-.
+Hue.
 The grave yard is one on the Italian pattern.
 What a medley! people would say.
 But, no! the whole thing, as well as the details of the pagoda, the graveyard and the tomb, are quite French.